Kiril-Mordan/reusables/extra_docs/package_auto_assembler/cli.md

   --help  Show this message and exit.
 ```

 Packaging repository needs a place to keep some tracking files.
+Running it first time also initializes `.paa.config` and the second time
+will create directories specified there, if not already created.

 ``` bash
 paa init-paa  --help